GeekYao95/Application-of-fruit-recognise/README.md

 University of Southampton MSc Project

 MSc Final Project: A Fruit Recognition Application Based On Deep Learning An application with LeNet5 training pictures, the training parameters are stored locally, new pictures are captured through the front interface, and the fruit types are predicted by comparing with the training data.
+The captured pictures are real pictures which are from local farms and supermarkets.

 Coding environment：
 Python 3.7